+When it comes to car insurance, young driver insurance can be seriously expensive.
 If you withhold any important information from your insurer intentionally, you could be punished with a point endorsement between six and eight points.

-Having points on your license can make it next to impossible to find cheap car insurance for convicted drivers.
+Having points on your license can make it next to impossible to find car insurance for convicted drivers.
 Points directly affect your insurance premiums and can even make it difficult to find insurance in the future.

 With insurance premiums at high levels already, points on a license can see car insurance for convicted drivers priced way too high for them to afford.
 New drivers will need to spend extra time to compare convicted driver insurance quotes to be able to find an affordable policy.